It's Not Just You: WHY SO MANY OF US FEEL BURNED OUT RIGHT NOW

 You're not failing at life.
 You're feeling the weight of a culture that asks too much and gives back too little.

-And you deserve support in navigating that.
+And you deserve support as you navigate that.

 If this resonates, I'd love to connect.
 I'm a licensed therapist in Pasadena, CA, specializing in anxiety, burnout, and life transitions.
-You can learn more or reach out at www.shanatherapy.com